danieldhats7/Data_engineer_challenge/README.md

 ## Challenge 2

 ### Setup database
-Before executing the queries, we need to set up the database with docker
+Before executing the queries, you need to set up the database with docker
 ```
 $ docker run -d --name challenge_de -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -p 5432:5432 -e POSTGRES_DB=postgres postgres
 ```
-We need to move to the challenge_2 folder and create the tables and load the data
+You need to move to the challenge_2 folder and create the tables and load the data
 ```
 $ cd challenge_2
 $ python setup_db.py
 ```
 ### Querys on data base
-To query and answer the questions (1,2,3 or 4) execute
+To query for answers the questions (1,2,3 or 4) execute
 ```
 $ python query_db.py {number}
 ```